claraeverett/software-product-sprint/README.md

 # Google Software Product Sprint

 This repo contains the SPS projects.
+So excited to see all the awesome projects we'll create.